w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-operations.md

 ## Mapping Architecture: TM/TD Semantics and Binding Responsibilities

-- We need to handle two distinct mappings, not one:
-  1. Mapping from abstract WoT model (preferably reusable TM semantics, then TD instance data) to industry-standard device models.
-  2. Mapping from those industry-standard model elements to concrete protocol and payload details via WoT Bindings.
+The examples above lack an explicit separation of two distinct mappings, so we propose first mapping from the abstract WoT model, preferably reusable TM semantics and then TD instance data, to industry-standard device models, and second mapping those industry-standard model elements to concrete protocol and payload details via WoT Bindings.

 ### Layered Model